UK Stocks-Factors to watch on Dec. 24

 * Biohaven files registration statement for proposed public offering of its common shares Source text for Eikon: Further company coverage:

-LONDON Dec 24 Britain's FTSE 100 index is seen opening lower on Tuesday, with futures down 0.1 percent by 0733 GMT before the cash market open, snapping a four-day rally in the run up to the Christmas break.
+LONDON Dec 24 Britain's FTSE 100 index is seen opening down 8 points, or 0.1 percent lower, on Tuesday, according to financial bookmakers, snapping a four-day rally ahead of the Christmas break.

 * London's stock market will close at 1230 GMT on Tuesday, and remain shut for the following two days for the Christmas holiday.